liaohuqiu/liaohuqiu.github.io/_posts/blog/2015/2015-06-22-corpse-bride.md

 After Emily misunderstood that, he did not try to explain that at the first time, instead of that, he try to cheat her and make use of her to take him back the Land of the Living.

 In fact, He didn't love Emily.
-After he was told by Mayhew that Victoria would marry with Lord Barkis, he decided to marry with Emily in the name of keeping his promise.
+After he was told by Mayhew that Victoria would marry Lord Barkis, he decided to marry Emily in the name of keeping his promise.

-This another kind of implicit evil.
+This is another kind of implicit evil.

 ### the Sweet and Kind